MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/5a-azure-security.md

-Contoso wants to protect the servers and Kubernetes clusters it's connected to Azure Arc.
+Contoso wants to protect the servers and Kubernetes clusters that it has connected to Azure Arc.
 Using Microsoft Sentinel, Contoso can collect security-related events for their Arc-enabled servers, providing alert detection, threat visability, and other benefits.
 Contoso can also use Microsoft Defender for Servers to monitor the security posture of their Arc-enabled servers, while also securing their Kubernetes clusters through Microsoft Defender for Containers.

 ## Azure Arc security with Microsoft Sentinel

 Microsoft Sentinel is both a SIEM (scalable, cloud-native, security information, and event management) and a SOAR (security orchestration, automation, and response) solution.
 Microsoft Sentinel delivers threat intelligence, providing a single solution for attack detection, proactive hunting, and threat response.
-It's your birds-eye view across the enterprise, alleviating the stress of increasingly sophisticated attacks, increasing volumes of alerts, and long resolution time frames.
+It provides a birds-eye view across the enterprise, alleviating the stress of increasingly sophisticated attacks, increasing volumes of alerts, and long resolution time frames.

+The benefits of Microsoft Sentinel include:

 - **Collect data at cloud scale** across all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.
 - **Detect previously undetected threats** and minimize false positives using Microsoft's analytics and unparalleled threat intelligence.